douglas86/january-hackathon-team8/README.md

 We decided upon the following points, which are applicable to the users:

 - As a user, I want to see a clear logo and the name of the application so that I know I'm using the right app.
-- As a user, I want to easily access notifications and help through icons on the dashboard so I can stay informed and get assistance when needed.
-- As a user, I want to see my profile picture and name prominently displayed, along with a logout button for my security.
+- As a user, I want to see a logout button for my security.
-- As a user, I desire to access the settings icon to adjust my app settings or personal preferences.
+- As a user, I desire to access the settings to adjust my app settings or personal preferences.
 - As a user, I want to see an overview of my upcoming bills, savings, spending, and income on the dashboard so I can easily track my financial health.
 - As a user, I want to be able to navigate to a budget tab to view and manage my monthly budget.
 - As a user, I want to view my budget history and make comparisons to previous months.